-See Model 108 FLEX-AUGER Systems Bin Placement Section (Pages 14 - 17) for typical bin to building placement using various elevations, boots, and screener options.
+See "Model 108 Bin Placement Chart" on page 14 through page 18 for typical bin to building placement using various elevations, boots, and screener options.

-1. For the easiest installation and most trouble-free operation, locate the feed bin in a direct line with the FLEX-AUGER Feed Delivery System.
-The layout charts on Pages 14 and 15 provide some points of reference for bin placement according to the height at which the FLEX-AUGER tube enters the building.
+- 1. For the easiest installation and most trouble-free operation, locate the feed bin in a direct line with the FLEX-AUGER Feed Delivery System.
+The layout charts "Model 108 Bin Placement Chart" on page 14 and "Model 108 Bin Placement Chart (with In-Line or Rotated Screeners)" on page 15 provide some points of reference for bin placement according to the height at which the FLEX-AUGER tube enters the building.
 Remember, these are only examples.
-The layouts can be modified by changing the elbows, the tube sections, and/or the distance from the bin to the building.

-FLEX-AUGER Feed Delivery Systems operate best at an angle of no more than 60 degrees from horizontal to the entry of the building at the desired height.
+The layouts can be modified by changing the elbows, the tube sections, and/or the distance from the bin to the building. - FLEX-AUGER Feed Delivery Systems operate best at an angle of no more than 60 degrees from horizontal to the entry of the building at the desired height.
 Chore-Time considers a 45 degree elevation to be standard.
-The lower the angle, the more reliable the system.
+The lower the angle, the more reliable the system. - 2.
 Lay out the system as straight as possible.
 Avoid extra elbows and curves by locating the feed bin in line with the feeders.
 One horizontal 90 degree turn is permissible inside the building.
-180 degree turns are not recommended under any conditions.

-If additional turns or elbows are required, use an Extension Boot.
-Remember: one 90 degree elbow requires the same power as 30' (9.1 m) of straight line.

-- 3. Plan the system so that the auger tubes are directly over the feeders or hoppers to be filled, if possible.
+180 degree turns are not recommended under any conditions. - If additional turns or elbows are required, use an Extension Boot.
+Remember: one 90 degree elbow requires the same power as 30' (9.1 m) of straight line. - 3.
+Plan the system so that the auger tubes are directly over the feeders or hoppers to be filled, if possible.
 The drop tubes may be angled to a maximum of 45 degrees from the vertical if necessary.
-At angles greater than 45 degrees, bridging in the drop tubes may occur. - 4.
-The control unit must be located over a feeder or hopper that will require as much or more feed than any of the other feeders or hoppers.
+At angles greater than 45 degrees, bridging in the drop tubes may occur.

+- 4. The control unit must be located over a feeder or hopper that will require as much or more feed than any of the other feeders or hoppers.
 If frequent filling is desired, mount the drop tube switch or hopper level switch low so that this feeder or hopper will have a low feed level.
 This allows the feeder to call for feed more often, the system will restart, and the other feeders will be refilled sooner. - 5.
 Do not locate outlet drops on or just before an elbow.
 Install the drop after the elbow so feed will cushion the auger through the curve.
 If there is some reason why the outlet drop cannot be moved, it must have some "feed bypass" to cushion the auger through the elbow. - 6.
 Avoid horizontal left-hand turns if possible.
 The elbow in a left-hand turn is not cushioned by the feed and will wear faster.
-On systems with a 90 degree horizontal left-hand turn, reduce the stretch to reduce wear.

-NOTE: A rule of thumb for left-hand turns is to reduce stretch to 6" per 50' (150 mm per 15 m) of auger on initial installation.
-After the system has been broken in, it may be necessary to increase the auger stretch to prevent auger surging.

-7. On any Extended Length System, balance the power requirements between the power unit that takes feed from the bin and the power unit on the Extended Length System.
+On systems with a 90 degree horizontal left-hand turn, reduce the stretch to reduce wear. - Note: A rule of thumb for left-hand turns is to reduce stretch to 6" per 50' (150 mm per 15 m) of auger on initial installation.
+After the system has been broken in, it may be necessary to increase the auger stretch to prevent auger surging. - 7.
+On any Extended Length System, balance the power requirements between the power unit that takes feed from the bin and the power unit on the Extended Length System.